NVIDIA/aistore/docs/http_api.md

 <a name="ft7">7</a>: The difference between "Set all bucket properties" and "Set bucket properties" is that the "Set bucket properties" action takes in key-value pairs of properties via URL query string.
 In the case of "Set all bucket properties", the `value` must be correctly-filled `cmn.BucketProps` structure (all fields must be set!).
 For the list of supported properties, see [API constants](/cmn/api.go) and look for a section titled 'Header Key enum'[↩](#a7)

 <a name="ft8">8</a>: This request does not use payload and returns only object names and sizes sorted in alphabetical order.
-It makes the request much faster for local buckets comparing to getting a list of objects using URL `/v1/buckets/bucket-name` and payload.
+It makes the request much faster for ais buckets comparing to getting a list of objects using URL `/v1/buckets/bucket-name` and payload.
 Requests to cloud buckets do not get any performance boost.
 The only supported parameter is URL query value `prefix` that filters out from the result objects which names do not start with the prefix.
-NOTE for local buckets: the request does not do extra checks for object correct location, that may result in the list containing moved or deleted objects that are not accessible any longer. [↩](#a8)
+NOTE for ais buckets: the request does not do extra checks for object correct location, that may result in the list containing moved or deleted objects that are not accessible any longer. [↩](#a8)

 ### Bucket Provider

 Any storage bucket that AIS handles may originate in a 3rd party Cloud, or be created (and subsequently filled-in) in the AIS itself.
 But what if there's a pair of buckets, a Cloud-based and, separately, a local one, that happen to share the same name?
 To resolve the potential naming conflict, AIS supports user-specified *bucket provider*.

-> Bucket provider is realized as an optional parameter in the GET, PUT, DELETE and [Range/List](batch.md) operations with supported enumerated values: `local` and `ais` for local buckets, and `cloud`, `aws`, `gcp` for cloud buckets.
+> Bucket provider is realized as an optional parameter in the GET, PUT, DELETE and [Range/List](batch.md) operations with supported enumerated values: `local` and `ais` for ais buckets, and `cloud`, `aws`, `gcp` for cloud buckets.

 In all those cases users can add an optional `?bprovider=local` or `?bprovider=cloud` query to the GET (PUT, DELETE, List/Range) request.